Non-Small Cell Lung Cancer Treatment (PDQ®)–Patient Version

 Each type of non-small cell lung cancer has different kinds of cancer cells.
 The cancer cells of each type grow and spread in different ways.
 The types of non-small cell lung cancer are named for the kinds of cells found in the cancer and how the cells look under a microscope:

-• Adenocarcinoma: Cancer that begins in the cells that line the alveoli and make substances such as mucus.
+- Adenocarcinoma is a type of lung cancer that begins in the cells that line the alveoli and make substances such as mucus.

 Smoking is the major risk factor for non-small cell lung cancer.

-Risk factors for lung cancer include the following:
+Other risk factors for lung cancer include:

 Older age is the main risk factor for most cancers.
 The chance of getting cancer increases as you get older.